Juan Fernando Hermosa

-Juan Fernando Hermosa Suárez (February 28, 1976 - February 28, 1996), known as Niño del Terror, was the youngest serial killer in the history of Ecuador.
+Juan Fernando Hermosa Suárez (February 28, 1976 - February 28, 1996), known as Niño del Terror (Child of Terror), was the youngest serial killer in the history of Ecuador.

 Early life

-Hermosa was born on February 28, 1976, in the city of Clemente Baquerizo, Los Ríos Province.
+Hermosa was born on February 28, 1976, in Clemente Baquerizo, Los Ríos Province.
 He was adopted by Olivo Hermosa Fonseca and Zoila Amada Suárez Mejía, who took him to live in a populous neighborhood north of Quito.
 Hermosa was often looked after by his deaf adoptive mother, who also suffered from arthritis, while his adoptive father travelled around the Sucumbíos Province, where he owned properties.

 Crimes

-At 15 years of age, he began leading a gang of ten youngsters of the same age, frequenting the videogame shops in the La Marín sector, in downtown Quito.
-He often went to bars and clubs in the area known as Puente del Guambra, near the Central University.
+At 15 years of age, Hermosa began leading a gang of ten youths of the same age, frequenting videogame shops in the La Marín sector of downtown Quito.
+He also often went to bars and clubs in the Puente del Guambra area, near the Central University.

 Murders

-While leaving a discothèque with friends on November 22, 1991, the group took a taxi from the San Remo brand, and after reaching 10 de Agosto Avenue, Hermosa pulled out a 9mm pistol obtained through a guard, shooting the driver in the head and killing him instantly.
-One of his friends then drove the vehicle to the southeast of the city and dispose of the body in a guardaya, in the Los Chillos Valley, where the body was found by police the next day.
-A week later, Hermosa went with other members of his gang to a hairdresser where he usually fixed his hair, operated by a transgender person named Charlie, south of the city.
-Charlie invited them to drink at home, where they started an argument which ended in Hermosa shooting Charlie five times before he could ask for help.
+After leaving a discothèque with friends on November22, 1991, the group took a taxi from the San Remo area, and upon reaching 10de Agosto Avenue, Hermosa drew a 9mm pistol obtained from a guard and shot the driver in the head, killing him instantly.
+One of his friends then drove the vehicle southeast of the city and disposed of the body in a guardaya (a small natural or man-made channel designed for water runoff—a gully or ravine) in the Los Chillos Valley, where the body was found by police the next day.
+A week later, Hermosa went with other members of his gang to a hairdresser operated by a transgender man named Charlie, south of the city.
+Charlie invited them to drink at his home, where an argument ensued which ended in Hermosa shooting Charlie five times before the latter could call for help.

-Hermosa's crimes totaled 22 murders, occurring in only four months, claiming the lives of 8 taxi drivers, 11 homosexuals, a truck driver and his acquaintance, as well as two others, earning him the nickname "Niño del Terror".
-The victims were shot to death with the 9mm pistol, the crimes occurring during the weekends, which caused a panic among the taxi drivers and homosexuals who lived in northern Quito.
+Hermosa's crimes totaled 22murders, occurring in only four months, claiming the lives of 8taxi drivers, 11homosexuals, a truck driver who was also an acquaintance of his, as well as two others, earning him the nickname "Niño del Terror".
+The victims were all shot with a 9mm pistol.
+The crimes occurred on weekends, which caused a panic among the taxi drivers and homosexuals who lived in northern Quito.